dhootha/mirrortools/README.rst

     * PARTNERDROP: Drops particular (single) database on partner server
     * STATUS: Displays current database mirroring status
     * HELP: Shows this help file...

-There are also several additional procedures which are called via mirrortools or can be called directly:

 execute_job
 -----------